 - Yellow-lined stalls are for staff parking, white-lined stalls are for students and guests.

-- Purchase parking online or at the Parking Office.
+- Purchase daily parking online with the Park Mobile App.

 - Parking is enforced by the Riverside Community College District Police Department.

 - Parking permits allow you to park legally at any RCCD campus, but not on residential streets.

 - Consider public transit — it’s free with your student ID.

 - Off campus parking is monitored closely.
 Some require permits.
 Obey all signs to avoid being ticketed.

 - Call Parking Services at (951) 222-8520 with any questions.

 Fees apply to disabled parking (student and staff)

 Parking permit fees fund College and Student Services including police officers, safety escort services, lot maintenance, and new lot construction.

 - Parking rules, regulations and California Vehicle Code laws are enforced 24 hours a day, 7-days a week and 365 days a year